 Finish lines — real or metaphorical — can be super effective for most people, as they often encourage a feeling of accomplishment while also motivating you to take some next step, or to seek out another destination in your fitness journey.

 Life Time offers its 60day Challenge every holiday season to help spark motivation and accountability for those working on fitness, nutrition, and health goals this time of year.
-You could also consider creating your own virtual challenge amongst friends or colleagues, such as competing in a virtual 5K against each other.
+You could also consider creating your own virtual challenge amongst friends or colleagues, such as competing in a 5K against each other.